Coal in Turkey: Mining and industry

 As the Ottoman Navy expanded its steam powered fleet in the 1840s to help defend the Ottoman Empire against the expanding Russian Empire, it became a national priority to find domestic coalfields.
 There are several apocryphal stories about the discovery of coal on the Black Sea coast in what is now Zonguldak Province.
 However, it is certain that the Ereğli Coal Mine Company started production in 1842 and that coal mined in Ereğli and Amasra was used to fuel steamboats.

 In 1848 the Ereğli Coal Basin (now called the Zonguldak Basin) was mapped and claimed by Sultan Abdulmejid I, who later leased it, mainly to foreign merchants.
 The first customer of Turkey's coal industry was the Ottoman Navy.
 However, during the Crimean War in the mid-1850s, production was commandeered by the Ottoman Empire's allies, the British Royal Navy, and production increased by importing mining machinery and training Turkish miners.
 By 1875 the Ottoman Navy had become the third largest in the world and expansion of the mines attracted workers from outside the area, despite the dangerous conditions.

 The mines in Zonguldak were shelled by Russia during World War I (WW1) to disrupt coal supply to Ottoman and German ships.
 The first coal-fired power station in Turkey, Silahtarağa Power Station (now SantralIstanbul culture center) opened in 1914, and after the destruction of the empire in WW1, and the subsequent Turkish War of Independence, the new Republic of Turkey industrialized further as part of Atatürk's reforms.
 Işıkveren in Zonguldak in 1948 was the second coal power station.
 Lignite from Soma supplied the army in WW1 and lignite mining began at several other coalfields in 1927.
 The Zonguldak coalfield remains the only national source of the hard coal (Note: The Energy Ministry defines "hard coal" as "bituminous coal".
 Total organic carbon of Turkish coal is up to 72.5%, whereas anthracite has over 86%.
 Therefore Turkey has no anthracite and the use of the phrase "hard coal" for coal mined in Turkey does not mean anthracite.) which was historically necessary for steelmaking: its mines were nationalized in 1940.
 In the mid-20th century the state encouraged the growth of cement and steelmaking in Zonguldak.
 The first large coal-fired power stations were built in the late 1950s in two large lignite basins, Soma and Tuncbilek, and in the late 20th century many power stations were constructed near lignite fields such as Elbistan coalfield.
+There were miner’s strikes in Zonguldak in 1965 and 1990.